Skip to content

 However, engagement and reach are both going down.
 And Facebook actually has the gall to try to get people to pay for what it does!
 Quelle horreur!

 But, seriously folks, how do you think Facebook pays its bills?
 They do it with advertising.
-If users won’t be charged (and Facebook would be mighty foolish to start charging all of those free sources of detailed consumer data), then advertisers will be.
-And of course that already happens.
+If users will not be charged (and Facebook would be mighty foolish to start charging all of those free sources of detailed consumer data), then advertisers will be.

 What gets a lot of people’s undershorts knotted is that the freebie advertising is harder and harder to implement.
 Facebook seems to push everyone with a page to start buying likes to get more offsite sharing.